StaymanHou/problem_solving_algorithm/2_framework.md

 end
 ```

+> \[Quote\] In the book *Bulletproof Problem Solving* it says: "Good problem definition or framing can have a huge positive impact."

 The first step is to identify the problem.
 Remember the first principle we laid out in the previous chapter?
 Problem-oriented mindset!
 And part of that mindset is to form the habit of always identifying the problem first.
 Depending on the problem, your experience, and the context, this step may be simple, it may also be super complicated.
 The objective of this step is to have a clear understanding to our best effort.
 What exactly is the problem?
 Who are we solving it for?
 What value will a solution deliver?
 Is there a cause or deeper problem behind it?
 As indicated in the conditional clause, if there's a problem behind the problem at hand, we may want to consider pivot and solve that problem instead as the root problem.
 Please also note that there might be yet another problem behind that root problem.
 Hence a recursive & iterative process.
 This connects to our second principle, hierachical thinking.

 > \[Example\] The immediate issue you see: Laundry is piling up because the washer takes long to wash 1 load.
 The immediate solution might be resetting the washer, checking the cycle, and trying a new cycle.
 With further investigation, you might discover that the washer is taking a lot of time completing a cycle because there's a drainage issue.
 The water is draining very slowly.
 This may require you to check the drain hose for clogs.
 Maybe need to clean it or remove any objects blocking the flow.
 If we dig a little bit more, we may find the root cause of this problem.
 The drain hose is clogged because of poor maintenance habits.
 And the solution is to clean the drain hose regularly.